Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Predicting Pairwise Relatedness

 \section{Predicting Pairwise Relatedness}

 Before we group visual elements in an information presentation, we first consider the relatedness between elements, which also implies the probability of grouping two elements together ({\bf R1}).
 This section introduces a deep learning model to solve this problem.
-We first introduce the basic model architecture and the working mechanism.
-After that, we introduce an improvement to enhance the performance.
-At last, we briefly describe the training process and model implementation.
+First, the basic model architecture and the working mechanism is presented.
+Next, we introduce an improvement to enhance the performance.
+Finally, the training process and model implementation is briefly described.